In these times of uncertainty, it's paramount that employers stay abreast of the latest recommendations for employee safety

 - What happens if an employee refuses to come to work?

-To hear the answers to these questions, and many more, register online for the upcoming free webinar, “Navigating COVID-19 in Canada.”
+To hear the answers to these questions, and many more, register online for the recent free webinar, “Navigating COVID-19 in Canada.”